 Julia Cushing is a Senior Environmental Planner at Savanta, with over 10 years of experience conducting environmental assessment for various industry sectors.
 In her role, Julia is responsible for managing projects, liaising with clients, developing business opportunities and mentoring staff.
 Julia has a passion for renewable energy and has focused her career on conducting impact assessments for renewable energy projects.
 She possesses a thorough understanding of the Ontario Renewable Energy Approval process and has extensive experience undertaking stakeholder consultation programs.
 Through her involvement with WiRE, Julia looks forward to meeting and supporting other professionals in the industry.
 She values the networking and career development focus of WiRE, in addition to the mentoring opportunities offered through the group.
 Julia is inspired by meeting successful people who are excited to share their experiences and support others in the industry.

-Jennifer is the General Counsel of NRStor Inc., a Toronto-based energy storage project developer and owner focused on accelerating the development & construction of industry-leading energy storage technologies.
+Jennifer is the Vice President and General Counsel of NRStor Inc., a Toronto-based energy storage project developer and owner focused on accelerating the development & construction of industry-leading energy storage technologies.
 Prior to joining NRStor, Jennifer served as Senior Legal Counsel at Infrastructure Ontario where she was part of the team leading the negotiations for the Eglinton Crosstown project, Ontario’s largest public transit construction project in more than half a century.
 She was also a lawyer in the Project Finance group at Torys LLP.

 Jennifer also actively dedicates her time to the Board of Directors and Governance committee of the Fred Victor Centre, the board of epic School, the Torys LLP mentorship program of at-risk youth and the Women’s Infrastructure Network.